SNHU-CS/CS-330/module03/mod3_tutorials.md

 2. Rotating it by 45 degrees in the z axis
 3. Translating it by 0.5 in the y axis

-All of these three transformations are represented by a 4x4 homogeneous matrix.
+All of these transformations are represented by a 4x4 homogeneous matrix.
 Also, transformations are applied right to left, so if scaling needs to occur first, it will have to be the rightmost matrix.

 After the `transformation` matrix has been calculated, we need to pass it to the vertex shader as a `uniform`.
-Uniform variables are per-mesh attributes, i.e. they are shared by all vertices.
-In order to transfer this matrix as a uniform, we complete the following:
+Uniform variables are per-mesh attributes; they are shared by all vertices.
+In order to transfer this matrix as a uniform, we will complete the following:

-1. Retrieve the uniform's location (in memory) within the active program by calling `glGetUniformLocation`
+1. Retrieve the uniform's location (in memory) within the active program by calling `glGetUniformLocation`.
-2. We transfer the data by calling `glUniformMatrix4fv` (note that there is a large collection of `glUniform` matrices, so make sure to review their [reference pages](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glUniform.xhtml))
+2. Transfer the data by calling `glUniformMatrix4fv`.
+Note that there is a large collection of `glUniform` matrices, so make sure to review their [reference pages](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glUniform.xhtml).

 ```
 void URender()
 {
-    // Clear the background
+    // Clear the background.
     glClearColor(0.0f, 0.0f, 0.0f, 1.0f);
     glClear(GL_COLOR_BUFFER_BIT);

     // 1.
 Scales the shape down by half of its original size in all 3 dimensions
     glm::mat4 scale = glm::scale(glm::vec3(0.5f, 0.5f, 0.5f));

     // 2.
-Rotates shape by 45 degrees on the z axis
+Rotates the shape by 45 degrees on the z axis
     glm::mat4 rotation = glm::rotate(45.0f, glm::vec3(0.0f, 0.0f, 1.0f));

     // 3.
 Translates by 0.5 in the y axis
     glm::mat4 translation = glm::translate(glm::vec3(0.0f, 0.5f, 0.0f));

-    // Transformations are applied right-to-left order
+    // Transformations are applied in right-to-left order.
     glm::mat4 transformation = translation * rotation * scale;

-    // Set the shader to be used
+    // Set the shader to be used.
     glUseProgram(gProgramId);

     // Sends transform information to the Vertex shader
     GLuint transformLocation = glGetUniformLocation(gProgramId, "shaderTransform");
     glUniformMatrix4fv(transformLocation, 1, GL_FALSE, glm::value_ptr(transformation));

-    // Activate the VBOs contained within the mesh's VAO
+    // Activate the VBOs contained within the mesh's VAO.
     glBindVertexArray(gMesh.vao);

-    // Draws the triangle
+    // Draw the triangle.
     glDrawElements(GL_TRIANGLES, gMesh.nIndices, GL_UNSIGNED_SHORT, NULL); // Draws the triangle

-    // Deactivate the Vertex Array Object
+    // Deactivate the Vertex Array Object.
     glBindVertexArray(0);

-    // glfw: swap buffers and poll IO events (keys pressed/released, mouse moved etc.)
+    // glfw: swap buffers and poll IO events (keys pressed/released, mouse moved, and so on).
-    glfwSwapBuffers(gWindow);    // Flips the the back buffer with the front buffer every frame.
+    glfwSwapBuffers(gWindow);    // Flips the the back buffer with the front buffer every frame
 }
 ```